19 Best Colorants For Epoxy Resin

 liquid dyes

-Some dyes may have a tendency to fade over time when exposed to prolonged sunlight, so this should be considered for projects intended for outdoor use.
+Some dyes may have a tendency to fade over time when exposed to prolonged sunlight, so this should be used for projects intended for outdoor use.

 Pros & Cons For Using Resin Dyes